com-480-data-visualization/project-2023-wizard-s-first-rule/README.md

 ### Exploratory Data Analysis

-> Pre-processing of the data set you chose
-> - Show some basic statistics and get insights about the data
+We have done some intial analysis of the dataset in a [jupyter notebook file](vg_sales.ipynb), where we looked at basic statistic about the dataset as well as the difference in terms of sales, top games across different regions.

 ### Related work